 These strategies break many of the conventional standards of running a business, yet they deliver what many CEOs aspire for: success in business and fulfillment in life.

 Scale X—CEO system is comprised of three, overarching steps:

 - Focus on the Company

-In the webinar, I focused on the first step.
-So that’s exactly what we’re going to cover here too.
+In this article, I'll focus on the first step.
 Before we dive in, let me first ask you—which type of CEO are you?

 The 2 Types of Leaders